Muffler removals are thrown around on the internet as a viable performance-enhancing modification. But are they really?

 To be honest, that’s where this page should end – at least for all roadgoing cars.

-Muffler deletes are illegal and prohibited in every state in the US.
+Muffler deletes are unlawful and prohibited in every state in the US.
 This is for noise pollution rather than anything to do with emissions.

 If the officer in question is conversant with car mechanics and decides to inspect it themselves, you’re in trouble.
 They’re likely to write you an additional ticket on the spot.

-There are only a couple of cases where you might get away with a muffler delete.
-These are any off-road applications, such as racecars or farm vehicles.
+There are only a handful of instances where you might get away with a muffler delete.
+These are any off-road applications, such as racecars or agricultural vehicles.

 You still have to meet noise regulations, though!
 And racing series will come with their own restrictions too.

-So, unless you’re racing or otherwise not driving on the road (at all), you shouldn’t install a muffler delete.
+So, unless you’re racing or otherwise not driving on the street (at all), you shouldn’t install a muffler delete.
 Sorry.
-That’s the brutal truth of it!
+That’s the harsh truth of it!

 Will A Muffler Delete Pass An Emissions Or Safety Test?